waterlink/ci-talk/script.md

   - and gems on the top of empty cells get moved down

 That is it with the example.
 Shall we begin with live coding?

+## Bottomline

+Today we have learned that Continuous Integration and Build Servers are not the same thing.

+Additionally we learned that length of TDD Red-Green-Refactor cycle might be just perfect fit for Check-Out/Check-In cycle.

+Finally we have taken a look into the TDD Kata restriction, that allows us to train Continuous Integration skills.

+From demo, it was clearly seen that the restriction punishes us every time we do too big step and it forces us to find smaller incremental steps instead.

+That is it for today.
+Thank you for watching.
+Until next time!